SICS-Fundamental-Research-Center/MiniGraph/README.md

 $./bin/wcc_vc_exec -i inputs/tmp/ -cc c -buffer_size 1 -cores 4
 ```

-#### Writing Your Own Graph Algorithms: WCC
+### Writing Your Own Graph Algorithms: WCC
-In addition, users can write their own algorithms in MiniGraph.
+In addition, users can write their algorithms in MiniGraph.
-Currently, MiniGraph supports users to write their own algorithms in PIE model
+Currently, MiniGraph supports users to write their  algorithms in PIE model
 and PIE+ model.
 Next, we will walk you through a concrete example of WCC
 to illustrate how MiniGraph can be used by developers to effectively
 analyze large graphs.

 One method of computing the WCCs of a graph
-is to initialize each vertex to is IDs,
+is to initialize each vertex to its IDs,
 and iteratively have every vertex update its IDs entry to be the
 minimum IDs entry of all of its neighbors in $G$.

-To implement this algorithm in PIE+, you just need to fulfill the following
+To implement this algorithm in PIE+, users just need to fulfill the following
-two class, i.e.  AutoMapBase and AutoAppBase.
+two classes, i.e.  AutoMapBase and AutoAppBase.

 ```c++
 template <typename GRAPH_T, typename CONTEXT_T>